- Postcard Anhalter Bahnhof

-This postcard represents the ruin of Anhalter train station located in the city centre of Berlin, close to Potsdamer Platz.
+The Postcard Anhalter Bahnhof Berlin represents the ruin of Anhalter train station.
+It’s located in the city centre of Berlin, close to Potsdamer Platz.

 I drew this urban sketch on the 19th of November 2009 directly at the location in Berlin Kreuzberg.

 As a technique I applied wash drawing.
-And artistic tools I used for this illustration are:
+And as artistic tools I used for the Postcard Anhalter Bahnhof Berlin:

 - my sketch book (Watercolour Paper “GS”- fine grain, Format 31,5 x 23 cm -12,40″ x 9,05″-, 280 g/m2 -140 lb-)